holoviz/panel/doc/tutorials/intermediate/parameters.md

 dfrx.head(2)
 ```

-Explore the potential by replacing `2` with an instance of an `IntSlider`.
+Please explore the potential by replacing `2` with an instance of an `IntSlider`.

 :::{dropdown} Solution